rosjat/scripts/powershell/RandomStuffModule/README.md

 * SetTimeServerCommand.cs - Cmdlet class that holds the functionality to Set a new value for an existing entry
 * RemoveTimeServerCommand.cs - Cmdlet class that holds the functionality to remove an exisiting entry
 * ExportPuttySettingCommand.cs - Cmdlet class that holds the functionality to export registry entries for the putty tool
+* RandomSuff.psm1 - a powershell module file to hold cmdlets that we dont need to reinvent in c#

 Build
 ---------